 - In continuous culture, the cell population can be maintained in the exponential phase at constant cell concentration for a long time.

 - By reducing the number of stages, it also saves time and energy.

 - As the product is continuously eluted, the secondary metabolites’ toxicity does not affect the culture medium.
 Therefore, continuous culture avoids the accumulation of toxic substance.

 - It gives high productivity by utilizing the substrate.

 The continuous culture requires two apparatus like chemostat and turbidostat to maintain a cell in a steady phase of growth.
 Both chemostat and turbidostat follow some similar criteria like:

 - Growth of microbial cells in steady-state.

 - The flow rate of the medium and the cells are continuously changing.

-Therefore, a continuous culture is preferred over the other types of cell cultivation methods like batch and fed-batch culture.
+Therefore, a continuous culture is preferred over other cells cultivation methods like batch and fed-batch culture.
 It gives high productivity as the microbial cell exists in their logarithmic phase.
-As we know, the log phase is a phase of highest metabolic activity where they convert a substrate into a product.
+The log phase is a stage of highest metabolic activity where cells convert substrates into a product.